4d/docs/docs/Admin/cli.md

 ## tool4d

-**tool4d** is a free, lightweight, stand-alone application allowing you to open a 4D project in headless mode and execute some 4D code using the CLI. tool4d is available on Windows and macOS, and is always associated to a 4D release (same version and build number).
+**tool4d** is a free, lightweight, stand-alone application allowing you to open a 4D project in headless mode and execute some 4D code using the CLI.

+tool4d is available on Windows and macOS and is always associated to a 4D release (same version and build number).
+It is only provided in English localization.

 tool4d is a perfect tool if you want to: